jsdelivrbot/Udemy_Development_Tutorials/Modern_React_with_Redux/React_Simple_Video_Share_App.md

     );
 };
 ```
-which would be the final code intepreted by the browser after being compiled.
+which would be the final code interpreted by the browser after being compiled.

 Now if we change the `<div>` element to an `<ol>` element with several `<li>`: